Skip to main content

 For a small informational site.

-Aspect Free bespoke offer WordPress (self-hosted)
+Aspect Bespoke WordPress (self-hosted)

-Upfront build £0 £0 DIY, or £500-2k if you hire someone
+Upfront build Scoped to budget, typically low to mid four figures £0 DIY, or £500-2k if you hire someone

 Hosting ~£25/mo managed £5-40/mo depending on host

-Plugin subscriptions None — features built in £50-300/yr typical (SEO, forms, security, backup)
+Plugin subscriptions None.
+Features built in £50-300/yr typical (SEO, forms, security, backup)

-Maintenance Handled — no updates to manage Your problem, or a dev's at £500-2k/yr
+Maintenance Handled.
+No updates to manage Your problem, or a dev's at £500-2k/yr

-5-year realistic cost ~£1,600 ~£1,500-5,000 depending on plugins & support
+5-year cost of ownership Build + ~£1,600 running costs ~£1,500-5,000 depending on plugins & support

 For a larger or more complex build.